HISPlayer/UnityWebGL-SDK/playing-ads.md

     * **MEDIA_TAILOR**
     * **IMA**
     * **NONE**

+* **public struct ImaConfig**: Config for DAI ads mode.
     * **public string adTagUri**: Client-side ad to be used.
 AdsMode must be IMA.
     * **public bool enableVpaid**: Enables the usage of VPAID.
 AdsMode must be IMA.
     * **public bool pageUrl**: Adds a parameter to the ad request to keep track of the domain that sent the request.
 For targeting purposes.
 AdsMode must be IMA.

 * **public struct DaiConfig**: Config for DAI ads mode.
     * **public string assetKey**: For live streams.
 This is used to determine which stream should be played.